soorena110/react-static-routing/README.md

 console.log(hasReturned); // Shows weather we have pushed back button or returning back to this route or not,
 // `false` means we have used `toPush` or `toReplace` methods, `true` means we have used `history.back` or `toBackFromHistory` method.

+console.log(queryKeys); // logs: {hamburger: 'hamburger'}, gives you an object like {[queryName]:queryName}
+// remember if you want to use `queryKeys` you should add `query` property for the route like ↓
+// {
+// ...
+// query: `{hamburger: false}`
+// ...
+// }
+// because JavaScript code will give you the returning object and TypeScript doesn't
 ```

 ## AppRouteType